What is e-Invoicing, Meaning, & How to Generate e-Invoice

 What is the meaning of e-invoice?

-An e invoice refers to an electronically authenticated invoice generated for Business-to-Business (B2B) transactions under the GST system.
-It ensures that the invoice is uploaded and verified on the Invoice Registration Portal (IRP), making the-invoicing process transparent and accurate for compliance purposes.
+An e-invoice is an electronically authenticated invoice generated for Business-to-Business (B2B) transactions under the GST system.
+It ensures that the invoice is uploaded and verified on the Invoice Registration Portal (IRP), making the invoicing process transparent and accurate for compliance purposes.

 What is the rule for e-invoicing?